PolarCookie/PolarGuides/README.md

 Alliance 55-58 done

 ## Guide todo
+Do a timed run compare of grinding lvl 19 in westfall or heading to auberdine as is written.

 Thelsamar blood sausage needs to be completed earlier, loss of xp due to gray.
 Make some waypoints inside Deadmines for Collecting memories and Oh brother...
 Tempted to add The Absent Minded Professor questline, hooks into wetlands and all that.